 - Permitting an employee with cancer to leave work for treatments

-The ADA also prohibits employers from harassing individuals in retaliation for filing a discrimination charge, testifying, or participating in any way in an investigation about disability discrimination, assisting or participating in an EEOC proceeding, or lawsuit under the ADA; or opposing employment practices that employees reasonably believe discriminate against individuals, in violation of the law.
+The ADA also prohibits employers from punishing disabled employees for filing a discrimination charge, testifying, or participating in any way in an investigation about disability discrimination, assisting or participating in an EEOC proceeding, or lawsuit under the ADA; or opposing employment practices that employees reasonably believe discriminate against individuals, in violation of the law.

 - Termination from employment